 Data "geography" and bandwidth are the most significant factors affecting the rate of data migration, and migration server hardware (memory, number and speed of CPUs, and disk speed) is also important.
-Actual throughput rates for the Data Migration Wizard vary widely with the interplay of all relevant factors, but administrators typically report migration rates of 1 to 5 gigabytes per hour.
+Throughput rates for the Data Migration Wizard vary widely with the interplay of all relevant factors, but administrators typically report migration rates of 1 to 5 gigabytes per hour.

-If the data to be migrated is distributed among servers in dispersed geographic locations, and if the bandwidth among these servers is problematic, then the throughput rate will likely be at the lower end of that range.
-On the other hand, a migration rate of 5 GB per hour or faster is likely if the source data is centralized and the bandwidth is very good.
+If the data to be migrated is distributed among servers in dispersed geographic locations and if the bandwidth among these servers is problematic, the throughput rate is likely to be at the lower end of the range.
+On the other hand, a migration rate of 5 GB per hour or faster is likely if the source data is centralized and the bandwidth is good.
 Much higher rates have been reported under optimal conditions with high-performance workstation hardware.

-The chart below can help you estimate the throughput rate for your migration project, but remember that actual rates vary widely and you should not rely on these values as definitive.
-The chart does not account for hardware factors, and your assessment of your own bandwidth is subjective and arbitrary.
-You cannot reliably predict your own throughput rate without experimenting in your own environment with your own data.
+The chart that follows can help you estimate the throughput rate for your migration project.
+Remember that rates vary widely and you should not rely on these values as definitive.
+The chart does not account for hardware factors and your assessment of your own bandwidth is subjective and arbitrary.
+You cannot reliably predict your throughput rate without experimenting in your environment with your data.

-NOTE: If migrating to Office 365, the estimation method described here is suitable for migration to a proprietary on-premises Exchange server, but migration to Microsoft's Office 365 entails additional factors that warrant special consideration, as explained in Throughput to Microsoft's Office 365 below.
+NOTE: If migrating to Office 365, the estimation method described is suitable for migration to a proprietary i on-premises Exchange server, but migration to Microsoft Office 365 entails additional factors that warrant special consideration, as explained in Throughput to Microsoft Office 365 below.